 Historical Summer Walking Tours in beautiful downtown Fernie.

 Allow time before or after your walking tour to explore the Museum.
-The building itself is an important example of Fernie's beautiful architechture and features the permanent exhibtion: 'This is our Fernie', Visitor Information Centre and an airy exhibtion gallery on the 2nd floor featuring special exhibits & events.
+The building itself is an important example of Fernie's beautiful architecture and features the permanent exhibition: 'This is our Fernie', Visitor Information Centre and an airy exhibition gallery on the 2nd floor featuring special exhibits & events.
 Public washrooms are available on each floor.

 SUMMER TOUR SERIES

 - On the surface, Fernie might seem like any mountain town: beautiful vistas, interesting shops, and over 90 accessible hiking and biking trails.
 But if you dig a little deeper, you will discover a rich and dramatic history.

 Join one of our knowledgeable local guides for a 90-minute walking tour of historic downtown Fernie.
 Explore the stories of movers and shakers, rumrunners, devastating fires, coal mining disasters and legends of a Ktunaxa curse and discover how these people and events have helped to shape Fernie as we see it today.

 Our guides will also share the inside scoop of where to find the right memento, a perfect latte or a great place to eat in our community.
 We endeavor to make your stay in Fernie, whether long or short, a truly memorable experience.